Deep learning is typically used as a marketing term, diluting its original meaning and creating a cognitive dissonance within its concepts.

 Nevertheless, it serves as a foothold within current technologies, powering many tools we take for granted—matching algorithms in dating apps, predictive models in Youtube and TikTok’s For You page, and pricing algorithms in Uber’s surge pricing calculations are only a few examples of AI’s dominance in the current market.

-It is not surprising that the demand for deep learning–related jobs has spiked over the years as these models improve company profits and customer retention.
-This article will help you prepare for your next interview by covering the top 19 commonly asked deep-learning interview questions, covering the basics and beyond.
+Unsurprisingly, the demand for deep learning–related jobs has spiked over the years as these models improve company profits and customer retention.
+This article will help you prepare for your next interview by covering the commonly asked top 15 deep-learning interview questions, covering the basics and beyond.

 Deep learning neural networks are intricate structures with nodes called neurons made to simulate the human brain’s neural system.
 At their core, the neurons in these complex networks are a mathematical function that modifies a value based on a specific mathematical structure.